uaraven/stubborn/README.md

 If method is matched by multiple rules, Stubborn will fail immediately and tell you which matchers are conflicting.
 You can override this behavior with `--ignore-duplicate-matchers` parameter, in this case first matcher will be selected.

-If method is not matched by any rules its body will be replaced with `return null;` for all methods which return objects and with `return 0;` for all methods which return numbers.
+If method is not matched by any rules its body will be replaced with with `return 0;` for all methods which return numbers (false for boolean) and
+`return null;` for all methods which return objects.

 If no matching rules are supplied the default one will be used.
-It is actually the one shown in the example above.
+It is actually the one shown in the first example above.
 This behavior can be changed with `--generate-instances` option.
 When this option is specified Stubborn will generate newInstance() call for  methods which return reference types.
 Such types must have public default constructor.
 If return type is a primitive wrapper, then correct constructor call will be generated, for example `new java.lang.Float(0.0f)` for floats or `new java.lang.Boolean(false)` for booleans.

-All methods which return `java.lang.String` will return empty string, other methods will be stubbed with default value (i.e. zero, null or false).

 You can also remove classes from the processed jar/folder.
 Use `<strip-class>` tag with regular expressions to match fully qualified class names to be removed.

 ```xml